-Good Wood contractors are trained and certified with the city of Portland, Oregon.
+Good Wood contractors are trained and certified by the city of Portland, Oregon.
 Following the guidelines set forth in the deconstruction ordinance, our knowledgable team will transform your unwanted structure into a cleared, clean, build-able lot.
 We guarantee safe, effective and efficient work.

 Deconstruction is “construction in reverse”: utilizing disassembly to remove an unwanted structure.
 It differs from demolition where a site is cleared of its building by the most expedient means.
 Deconstruction is a method of harvesting what is commonly considered “waste” and reclaiming it as useful building material.
 The selective dismantling of a structure can save up to 85 percent of materials for reuse.
 Deconstruction focuses on giving the materials within a building a new life once the building as a whole can no longer continue.